University of Technology Sydney: History

 The Sydney Mechanics' School of Arts (the oldest continuously running Mechanics' Institute in Australia) was established in 1833.
-In the 1870s, the school expanded into technical education and formed the Working Men's College, which was later taken over by the NSW government to form the Sydney Technical College.
+In the 1870s, the school expanded into technical education and formed the Working Men's College, which was taken over by the NSW government to form the Sydney Technical College in 1878.

 In 1940 the NSW Parliament passed an Act to establish an Institute of Technology, which in 1964 led to the establishment of the New South Wales Institute of Technology (NSWIT).
-In 1968, the NSW Institute of Technology amalgamated with the NSW Institute of Business Studies.
+In 1968, the NSWIT amalgamated with the NSW Institute of Business Studies.
 In 1976 NSWIT established the first law school in NSW outside the university sector.
 The Haymarket campus officially opened in 1985.

 On 8 October 1987 university status was granted to NSWIT, which was followed by the passing of the University of Technology, Sydney, Act 1987.
 It was reconstituted as the University of Technology Sydney (UTS) on 26 January 1988, along with the incorporation of the School of Design of the former Sydney College of the Arts.
 In 1989, the University of Technology, Sydney, Act 1989 (NSW) formed UTS by absorbing the Kuring-gai College of Advanced Education (KCAE) and the Institute of Technical and Adult Teacher Education (ITATE) of the Sydney College of Advanced Education.
 By 1991, an academic structure of nine faculties and 25 schools was established.

 The School of Design was initially housed at a campus in Balmain, which closed at the end of 1994, with the school moved to a new building at the city campus.
 The environmental, biological and biomedical science schools were located on a campus at St Leonards, which was closed in 2006, which also relocated to the city campus following a redevelopment.

 The Kuring-Gai campus closed at the end of 2015, with classes and facilities moved into the main Haymarket campus.
 This marked the consolidation of UTS into a single unified campus in the Sydney CBD.

+Following an academic restructure in 2025, the Faculty of Design, Architecture and Building was merged alongside the former Faculty of Arts and Social Sciences (FASS) and the UTS Animal Logic Academy to form the Faculty of Design and Society.